 These are some of the things you may need to cover:

 - Providing cash for family to tide them over until they get their benefits

 - Topping up the rent (if housing benefit doesn’t cover it)

 - Paying for interpreters

 You will also want to ensure that you keep some money back in case something comes up that is unexpected.

-On the other hand, you may find that your refugee family is supporting itself just fine well before the sponsorship period ends.
+On the other hand, you may find that your refugee family are supporting themselves just fine well before the sponsorship period ends.
 The key to this happening is the adults in the family finding work – with your help.